The pandemic contributed to the issue

 Ads and apps have been popping up everywhere since, even some featuring celebrities like Aaron Paul and Shaquille O'Neal.

 But those ads can have a troubling effect, says Vineberg.
 Because while they may show people winning, “winners” are not who the advertisers are really trying to target.

 “The client they’re after is the ‘me’ that's going to go to four different check-cashing places … and going to just try and make enough on the weekend in my bets to cover my butt by Monday.”

 And it's only going to get more difficult for people like Vineberg.
 More than two dozen states have legalized sports betting in the past few years.
-And according to a report by the American Gaming Association, sports betting and iGaming revenue grew by double digit percentages in April from the previous year.
+And according to a report by the American Gaming Association, 2022 is on track for another record-setting year.
+Sports betting and iGaming revenue grew by double digit percentages over the first ten months of the year compared to the same period from the previous year.

 “The incidence of online gambling, and the severity of it, have increased considerably,” says Diana Gabriele, a gambling counselor at Hôtel-Dieu Grace Healthcare (HDGH) in Windsor, Ont. in Canada.
 Ontario is the first province in Canada to regulate sports betting.

-Gabriele adds the increased isolation during COVID-19 lockdowns hasn’t helped.
+Gabriele adds the increased isolation during COVID-19 lockdowns didn't help.

 “As a result of that isolation, and the change in lifestyles and loss of employment, people became bored, they became strapped for money, they were looking for ways to make money easily,” she says.

 And entertainment they found.
 Gabriele explains that the rise of technology and “gamification” — the integration of video games into gambling platforms and vice versa — also increases the likelihood of people becoming addicted.
 It feels more rewarding when players can meet missions or tasks, earn loyalty points and bonuses or score big in tournaments and leaderboards — and it keeps users engaged for longer, increasing their odds of losing more.